rewalo/BeanModManager/README.md

 - **yanplaRoles** - A mod that introduces new roles and modifiers
 - **NewMod** - A mod for Among Us that introduces a variety of new roles, unique abilities, and custom game modes
 - **Cursed Among Us** - A mod for Among Us that introduces challenging modifications to gameplay
+- **CrowdedMod** - Unlocks the possibility for more than 15 players to join in an Among Us lobby

 ### Host Mods
 - **Project Lotus: Continued** - Unique, beautiful, and customizable host mod.
 Adds cosmetics, commands and hotkeys, and various options